mussard974/Gini-PCA/README.md

 In this package, we find:

+  * Grid search for detecting and minimizing the influence of outliers
-  * Absolute contributions of the observations (cos²)
+  * Absolute contributions of the observations (equivalent to cos²)
   * Relative contributions of the observations
   * Feature importance of each variable (U-statistics test)
   * Feature importance of each variable in the standard PCA (U-statistics test)
-  * Grid search for detecting and minimizing the influence of outliers
   * Outlier detection using Hotelling T2
   * Example on Iris data below